less-lab-uva/SceneFlowLang/README.md

 ## Example violations
-Below are three example violations from the `HazardAtSideLaneTwoWays` scenarios
+Below are three example violations from the `HazardAtSideLaneTwoWays` scenarios that were automatically identified by the technique.

 ### Property 6: The opposing lane must be clear when passing vehicles
+The vehicle crosses into the opposing lane to pass the bikes in its lane.
+This is allowed as the opposing lane is free.
+However, the vehicle remains in the opposing lane too long after passing the bikes, coming too close to a vehicle approaching in the opposing lane.
+This is a violation as the opposing lane was not clear for the duration of the maneuver.

 ![Vehicle crosses into opposing lane to pass two bikes; does not get back into its lane fast enough when traffic comes](./videos/518.gif)

 ### Property 5: Passing a bike too closely
 While the three-foot distance cited in the driving code is observed here, it is only barely met.
 These violations were identified by increasing the required safety buffer.

-Bike 1:
+#### Bike 1:
 ![Vehicle comes too close to a bike while passing.
 Bike 1](./videos/435.gif)

-Bike 2:
+#### Bike 2:
 ![Vehicle comes too close to a bike while passing.
 Bike 2](./videos/476.gif)

 ## Installation